 For example, let's say you have a terminally ill cancer patient.
 What kind of space would provide peace of mind for those who have been sentenced to a life expectancy and spend their last moments?
 Thinking about such things is our job as designers.
 I would like to realize the creation of a space that is close to people's emotions."

-Making use of his experiences of being born and raised in Zurich, Switzerland, concept design, which fuse the essence of the East and the West, have been highly praised both at home and abroad, and have won awards in Hong Kong and elsewhere.
-While asking himself "What is essential?" every day, he is working on "spaces that value the beginning to the end of things."
+Drawing on his experience of being born and raised in Zurich, Switzerland, concept design, which fuse the essences of East and West, have been highly acclaimed both domestically and internationally, winning awards in Hong Kong and elsewhere.
+He constantly asks himself, "What is essential?", and works to create "spaces that value everything from the beginning to the end."

 PAGE TOP